ibm-cloud-docs/pattern-classic-edge-gateway/networking-design.md

 3. A GRE tunnel is created between the gateway and a customer router.
 4. 192.168.xx.xx (BYOIP) packets are encapsulated by 10.1.x.x, IBM assigned IP, which is routed through the BCR over the GRE and unencapsulated on the other side.

 {{site.data.keyword.BluDirectLink}} does not offer BYOIP on the private network.
 The {{site.data.keyword.IBM_notm}} Cloud backbone advertises the customer’s available routes that are assigned by {{site.data.keyword.IBM_notm}} to their remote networks.
 Traffic with a destination IP address that is not assigned by {{site.data.keyword.cloud_notm}} (10.0.0.0/8) is dropped by {{site.data.keyword.cloud_notm}}.
-Traffic can be encapsulated between the remote client network and the {{site.data.keyword.cloud_notm}} network for nonassigned {{site.data.keyword.cloud_notm}} addresses by establishing GRE tunnels between the gateway and a customer router.
+Traffic can be encapsulated between the remote client network and the {{site.data.keyword.cloud_notm}} network for nonassigned {{site.data.keyword.cloud_notm}} addresses by establishing GRE tunnels between the gateway and the transit gateway.
 This allows non-IBM assigned IP addresses to be passed back to the on-premises environment.

 A second GRE is required between the classic gateway and the transit gateway when nonassigned {{site.data.keyword.cloud_notm}} addresses are used in the VPC or {{site.data.keyword.powerSys_notm}} environment.

 A third GRE is used to share nonassigned {{site.data.keyword.cloud_notm}} addresses between classic gateways in separate regions.
 When resiliency is required, GREs can be configured on two devices in a high availability pair to eliminate single points of failure.
 For more information, see [High availability and disaster recovery](/docs/transit-gateway?topic=transit-gateway-ha-dr#high-availability) and [{{site.data.keyword.cloud_notm}} public and private IP ranges](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges).

 When you configure a GRE connection on a transit gateway, you must specify the availability zone.
 For a robust high availability solution, configure multiple GRE connections that use different availability zones.
+Learn how to create a [redundant GRE](/docs/transit-gateway?topic=transit-gateway-redundant-gre-connection&interface=ui).
 {: important}

 ## Enterprise Connectivity